ym001/distancia/docs/fileDistance.rst

 These distances compare files by analyzing their textual content.
 This category is ideal for comparing documents, code files, or any content-rich text, considering the frequency of words, structural patterns, or semantic meanings.

-#. :doc:`NgramDistance` Measures the similarity between two files based on the commonality of n-grams (subsequences of length n), useful for text comparison.
+#. `NgramDistance`_ : Measures the similarity between two files based on the commonality of n-grams (subsequences of length n), useful for text comparison.
-#. :doc:`BLEUScore` Evaluates the similarity between two text files, typically used in translation quality measurement, by comparing n-grams between reference and candidate texts.
+#. `BLEUScore`_ : Evaluates the similarity between two text files, typically used in translation quality measurement, by comparing n-grams between reference and candidate texts.
-#. :doc:`BERTBasedDistance` Uses embeddings generated by language models like BERT to calculate semantic similarity between two documents.
+#. `BERTBasedDistance`_ : Uses embeddings generated by language models like BERT to calculate semantic similarity between two documents.
-#. :doc:`LongestCommonSubsequence` Finds the longest common subsequence between two text files.
+#. `LongestCommonSubsequence`_ : Finds the longest common subsequence between two text files.

 Semantic-Based Measures
 -----------------------

-#. :doc:`Cosine` Compares two text files by evaluating the angle between their term frequency vectors, focusing on word distribution and patterns.
+#. `Cosine`_ : Compares two text files by evaluating the angle between their term frequency vectors, focusing on word distribution and patterns.
-1. :doc:`TFIDFDistance` Measures the importance of terms in each document relative to a corpus, providing insight into the textual similarity of two files.
+#. `TFIDFDistance`_ : Measures the importance of terms in each document relative to a corpus, providing insight into the textual similarity of two files.
-#. :doc:`WordMoversDistance` Uses word vector representations to calculate the semantic distance between two text files.
+#. `WordMoversDistance`_ : Uses word vector representations to calculate the semantic distance between two text files.
-   - **Embedding-Based Distance:** Measures semantic differences using pre-trained embeddings (e.g., FastText, GloVe).
+#. `Embedding-Based Distance`_ : Measures semantic differences using pre-trained embeddings (e.g., FastText, GloVe).

 Image-Based Distances (for multimedia files)
 --------------------------------------------

-1. :doc:`StructuralSimilarityIndex` Compares the perceived quality between two images or videos.
+#. `StructuralSimilarityIndex`_ : Compares the perceived quality between two images or videos.
-#. :doc:`PeakSignalToNoiseRatio` Measures image or video quality based on the maximum possible intensity difference.
+#. `PeakSignalToNoiseRatio`_ : Measures image or video quality based on the maximum possible intensity difference.
-#. :doc:`HistogramIntersection` Measures the similarity between intensity histograms of image files.
+#. `HistogramIntersection`_ : Measures the similarity between intensity histograms of image files.
-#. :doc:`EarthMoversDistance` Used to compare color or texture distributions between two images.
+#. `EarthMoversDistance`_ : Used to compare color or texture distributions between two images.
-#. :doc:`ChiSquareDistance` Measures the similarity of the histograms of two images.
+#. `ChiSquareDistance`_ : Measures the similarity of the histograms of two images.

 Audio-Based Distances (for audio files)
 ---------------------------------------

-1. :doc:`Mel-frequencyCepstralCoefficients` Compares the spectral characteristics of audio files.
+#. `Mel-frequencyCepstralCoefficients`_ : Compares the spectral characteristics of audio files.
-#. :doc:`PerceptualEvaluationofSpeechQuality` Rates audio quality based on human perception.
+#. `PerceptualEvaluationofSpeechQuality`_ : Rates audio quality based on human perception.
-#. :doc:`CrossCorrelation` Measures the correlation of spectra between two audio files.
+#. `CrossCorrelation`_ : Measures the correlation of spectra between two audio files.
-#. :doc:`SpectrogramDistance` Compares spectrograms of two audio files or sensor data.
+#. `SpectrogramDistance`_ : Compares spectrograms of two audio files or sensor data.
-#. :doc:`CepstralDistance` Measures the difference between the cepstral representations of two audio or voice signals.
+#. `CepstralDistance`_ : Measures the difference between the cepstral representations of two audio or voice signals.

 Network and Graph-Based Distances
 ---------------------------------

-1. :doc:`GraphEditDistance` Compares two files as graphs (like XML or JSON files) by measuring the number of operations needed to transform one graph into another.
+#. `GraphEditDistance`_ : Compares two files as graphs (like XML or JSON files) by measuring the number of operations needed to transform one graph into another.
-#. :doc:`Jaccard`  Compares the similarity between two graphs based on their common sets of nodes and edges.
+#. `Jaccard`_ : Compares the similarity between two graphs based on their common sets of nodes and edges.
-#. :doc:`Wasserstein` Distance applicable to compare distributions or graphs by treating them as time series or networks.
+#. `Wasserstein`_ : Distance applicable to compare distributions or graphs by treating them as time series or networks.

 Time Series-Based Distances (for logs or temporal data)
 -------------------------------------------------------

-1. :doc:`DynamicTimeWarping` Measures the similarity between two time sequences, such as log files or event sequences.
+#. `DynamicTimeWarping`_ : Measures the similarity between two time sequences, such as log files or event sequences.
-#. :doc:`Hausdorff` Used to compare two sets of points or time sequences.
+#. `Hausdorff`_ : Used to compare two sets of points or time sequences.

 Checksum-Based Measures
 -----------------------

- **CRC (Cyclic Redundancy Check) Distance:** Evaluates differences in checksums to detect errors.
+#. `CRC (Cyclic Redundancy Check) Distance`_ : Evaluates differences in checksums to detect errors.
- **Adler-32 Similarity:** Measures lightweight checksum similarity.
+#. `Adler-32 Similarity`_ : Measures lightweight checksum similarity.

 Application-Specific Measures
 -----------------------------

-   - **Binary Code Similarity Distance:** Used for malware analysis and reverse engineering.
+#. `Binary Code Similarity Distance`_ : Used for malware analysis and reverse engineering.
-   - **Audio Fingerprint Distance:** Compares audio files using unique acoustic fingerprints.
+#. `Audio Fingerprint Distance`_ : Compares audio files using unique acoustic fingerprints.
-   - **Image File Distance:** Compares pixel or feature-based distances for image files.
+#. `Image File Distance`_ : Compares pixel or feature-based distances for image files.
-   - **Video File Distance:** Measures frame-based differences in video files.
+#. `Video File Distance`_ : Measures frame-based differences in video files.

 Metadata-Based Measures
 -----------------------

-   - **File Size Distance:** Compares the sizes of files.
+#. `File Size Distance`_ : Compares the sizes of files.
-   - **Timestamp Distance:** Measures the temporal difference between file modification times.
+#. `Timestamp Distance`_ : Measures the temporal difference between file modification times.
-   - **File Format Compatibility Distance:** Checks similarity based on file formats.
+#. `File Format Compatibility Distance`_ : Checks similarity based on file formats.

 Signature-Based Measures
 ------------------------

-   - **File Magic Number Distance:** Compares file signatures for type detection.
+#. `File Magic Number Distance`_ : Compares file signatures for type detection.
-   - **Bloom Filter Similarity:** Measures content similarity using probabilistic data structures.
+#. `Bloom Filter Similarity`_ : Measures content similarity using probabilistic data structures.
-   - **Opcode Sequence Distance:** Used for analyzing compiled executable files.
+#. `Opcode Sequence Distance`_ : Used for analyzing compiled executable files.

 Conclusion
 ==========